Debunking the Myths About Title IX and Athletics

 The three-part test is lenient and flexible, allowing schools to comply even if they do not satisfy prong one.
-Contrary to popular belief, schools do not always choose prong one.
+And contrary to popular belief, schools do not tend to try to meet prong one.
 For example, between 1994 and 1998, of the 74 OCR Title IX participation cases, only 21 schools, or less than one-third, chose prong one as their means of compliance.

 Myth: The Education Department has pushed Title IX beyond the language of the statute.

 Fact: The federal courts have upheld the three-part test as consistent with Title IX's language and goals.
 All nine federal courts of appeals to address the issue have deferred to and applied the three-part test; none have held that the test imposes quotas.

 Fact: Title IX is a real example of "The Field of Dreams" — if you build it, they will come.
 After Title IX, women's participation in intercollegiate sports skyrocketed.
 Before Title IX, fewer than 32,000 women participated in college sports; today that number exceeds 193,000 — over six times the pre-Title IX rate, proof that interest often reflects opportunity.

 Myth: Title IX forces schools to cut men's sports.

 Fact: Title IX in no way requires schools to cut men's sports.
 Some schools have chosen to eliminate certain men’s sports, like gymnastics and wrestling, and even some women’s sports, rather than control bloated football and basketball budgets.
 The budgets for these two sports consume approximately 83% of the typical Division I-FBS (formerly Division I-A) school’s total men’s athletic expenses.